Hrithik Roshan: Personal life

 Roshan had considered quitting the film industry after two assailants fired bullets at his father in 2000.
 Later that December, he was involved in a controversy when Nepalese newspapers and Jamim Shah's Channel Nepal accused him of stating in a Star Plus interview that he hated Nepal and its people.
-This led to protests in the country, a ban on screening of his films, and four people's deaths after street violence.
+This led to protests in the country, a ban on the screening of his films, and four people's deaths after street violence.
 Nepalese people threatened to "bury [him] alive" if he ever visited the country.
 Star Plus, for its part, stated that Roshan "did not touch upon Nepal."
 The violence calmed down after Roshan wrote a two-page rejoinder in which he denied having made any claim against the country.
 Nepali actress Manisha Koirala helped distribute it to newspapers and a local television station.

 In October 2025, amid rising misuse of public figures' voices and likenesses through AI and deepfakes, Roshan filed a plea in Delhi High Court requesting to protect his personality rights following similar actions by the Bachchans, Karan Johar, Kumar Sanu.
+The actor was granted relief on the grounds of "to remove specific posts infringing upon his personality rights with the unauthorized use of his name, image and likeness".
+However was declined "to order the immediate take down of those which were by the fan pages dedicated to the actor".